JoseDeFreitas/wikipedia-edits-chart/README.md

 force you to keep contributing (even if you don't want to) or preserve a streak that is, pretty much, useless.
 This may not seem like an issue, but I do believe it's wrong to make a change (in any website) just to keep the chart "pretty".
-It's not that of a big deal as it's up to you not to pay attention to the chart and stop doing useless changes, but it's still an incentive to do so.

-I didn't code this API for people to make it part of their contribution schedule to Wikipedia, where what people should do is contribute when they have something good to provide.
+I didn't code this program for people to make it part of their contribution schedule to Wikipedia, where what people should do is contribute when they have something good to provide.